 - 3. In a small bowl, combine the remaining 1/2 tablespoon thyme, figs, goat cheese, 1 tablespoon olive oil, the garlic, 1/2 teaspoon salt, and a grinding of black pepper.
 Spoon the stuffing onto 1 half of each chicken breast portion, dividing it evenly.
 Close the chicken over the stuffing.
 Wrap a slice of pancetta around each chicken breast.
 Hold the breast closed and the pancetta in place with a toothpick or a small metal skewer.

 - 4. Oil a large (about 13-by-9-inch) shallow flameproof baking pan with the remaining 1 tablespoon olive oil.
 Place the chicken breasts in the pan and roast in the oven for 10 minutes.
-Turn and roast the other side until cooked through, about 10 minutes.
+Turn and roast the other side until cooked through and the internal temperature reaches 165°F (74°C), about 10 minutes.

 - 5. Remove the pan from the oven; transfer the chicken to a serving platter and cover with foil.
 Add the wine to the pan and heat to a boil over high heat, scraping up the browned bits and reducing the wine to a syrup, about 5 minutes.
 Drizzle the wine over the chicken, and serve.